rishabhjohri/Spring-Boot-Java-Web-Dev-Project-Ecommerce-/README.md

 ADMIN Module (http://localhost:8080/admin)
 -  user name:- admin
 -  password :- 123
--  Note(above default username and password , it can be change in the database)
+-  Note(above is the default username and password , it can be changed in the database)